JKSquires/decimal-to-binary-ti-basic/README.md

 # decimal-to-binary-ti-basic
 ![screenshot](DECTOBIN.png)

-A TI-Basic program that can convert decimal numbers to binary numbers
+A TI-Basic program that can convert decimal numbers to binary numbers up to, but not including, 2^26 (or 67,108,864).

 ---